By Theresa Harding This post contains affiliate links.

 I always noticed that I would feel bloated after eating my favorite blue corn tortilla chips, and this caused me to increase weight in return for my indulgence.
 This was my favorite snack.
 I figured it’s only a snack, so why would I feel bloated only after eating a simple snack?

 I did consider at one time, to see my doctor for food sensitivity testing, but I never did.
-I started taking digestive enzymes to help alleviate the bloating.
-I did get some relief, but I continued to eat the corn tortilla chips because I craved them all the time.
+Then I started taking digestive enzymes to help alleviate the bloating.
+For a while, I did get some relief, but I continued to eat the corn tortilla chips because I craved them all the time.